jooby-project/jooby/md/doc/assets-babel/README.md

 # babel

-<a href="http://babeljs.io/">Babel</a> is a JavaScript compiler.
-By default, Babel ships with a set of ES2015 syntax transformers.
-These allow you to use new syntax, right now without waiting for browser support.
+<a href="http://babeljs.io/">Babel</a> is a JavaScript compiler with a set of ES2015 syntax transformers that allow you to use new syntax, right now without waiting for browser support.

 {{assets-require.md}}